rackerlabs/rackspace-howto-dev/content/rackspace-auto-scale/rackspace-auto-scale-tips-and-how-tos.md

 When a scale-down policy is being executed, servers in the **Active** state are deleted immediately because Nova, the software behind Rackspace Cloud Servers, is aware of those servers.
-Auto Scale issues deletes for Pending servers first, but Nova executes deletes for Active servers first.
+Autoscale issues deletes for Pending servers first, but Nova executes deletes for Active servers first.
 This is why, for a time, you might see servers in the Control Panel that you have deleted; the inter-programming